-The data include two periods of consumption for each household.
-Large swings in consumption resulting from extreme measurement error could bias the parameter estimates.
-So as to reduce the impact of these influential outliers, the sample distribution of changes in consumption over the two periods is trimmed.
+to reduce the impact of these influential outliers, the sample distribution of changes in consumption over the two periods is trimmed.
 We assume the measurement error remaining in the sample is adequately captured by the error structure in (5).
 However, trimming the data could also eliminate valid observations.
 This implies a truncated error distribution, which is endogenous to the model parameters.
-A modified likelihood function that accounts for the potential of sample selection bias is used to estimate the model.22
+A modified likelihood function that accounts for the potential of sample selection bias is used to estimate the model.17

 The truncated sample restricts the change in annual consumption to be between -\$70,000 and less than \$70,000.
-Our final sample includes 1,126 observations.
-23 The model is estimated using the numerical algorithm described in the appendix.
-Variances of the parameter estimates
+Our final sample includes 1,126 observations.18 Variances of the parameter estimates are computed as the outer product of the contributions to the first derivatives of the log likelihood function with respect to the parameters.